mridul037/mridul037/README.md

 **Quote of the hour:**

-With artificial intelligence we are summoning the demon.
+Your most unhappy customers are your greatest source of learning.

-~ Elon Musk
+~ Bill Gates
 <pre>

 </pre>